Watch this 6-minute demo video for a detailed look at how to efficiently upload income and expense transactions in bulk via data files.

 If your CSV file is rejected with the message that your file, "does not contain any Money Out transactions.
 Please confirm the amounts," you'll need to add a single dummy transaction for -$1.00 and try your upload again.
 Then simply delete the dummy transaction and you'll be all set.

-Use the blue circle at lower right to drop us a note.
-We'll get back to you with next steps shortly.
+Use the blue circle at the lower right to drop us a note.
+We'll get back to you with the next steps shortly.